Expanding the Reserve

 APR expands over time by purchasing private land from willing sellers that can be eventually linked with an existing three million acres of public land in the region.
 When these fragmented public and private lands are connected, APR will provide a continuous land area with an overall wildlife management focus, the largest of any kind in the continental United States.
 To learn more about our land purchasing strategy, please visit our FAQs page.

 Progress to Date

-APR currently owns and/or leases nearly 274,000 acres of deeded and public land.
-Additionally, the ranches APR has purchased have historically held grazing privileges on 63,000+ acres in the Charles M. Russell National Wildlife Refuge.
-As directed by U.S. Fish and Wildlife Service policy, those habitat units will be rested from grazing until the Comprehensive Conservation Plan (CCP) is approved.
-After the CCP is approved, the Service will use various management tools to promote healthy plant and wildlife habitat conditions.
+APR currently owns and/or leases more than 305,000 acres of deeded and public land.
+Additionally, the ranches APR has purchased have historically held grazing privileges on more than 63,000 acres in the Charles M. Russell National Wildlife Refuge.
+The U.S. Fish and Wildlife Service policy is to use various management tools on these Refuge lands, including resting habitat units, to promote healthy plant and wildlife habitat conditions.

 APR will continue to purchase strategic private lands that can be linked to existing public lands in order to provide the best possible habitat for wildlife.
 We believe that by purchasing private land across a broad area we can reduce habitat fragmentation and enable the area’s wildlife to range unimpeded in a large landscape.
 This approach is particularly beneficial to animals that undertake far-ranging migrations each year, such as the pronghorn.
 By placing our deeded lands into conservation easements over time, APR will ensure the protection of this land in perpetuity.
 Because a key tenet of our mission is public access, the land we own will never be “locked up,” but will remain open for a variety of public uses.